medhavi27/ASO-Web-App/documents/design-journey.md

     - *Members*: Picture of every member in ASO as well as a description paired with the image
     - *Members Search Function*: Search by name, position, year
   - *Events*: List of upcoming events.
-    - *Images/Descriptions*: Pictures and captions of upcoming events
+    - *Descriptions*: descriptions of upcoming events
     - *Events Form*: E-board members will have the option to login and add upcoming events to the events gallery
   - *Learn More*: Additional information about ASO.
     - *Blog Information*: Blog posts and links